raphbibus/handbook/05-units-teams-communities.md

 - get started on your mission

 **Important note:** make sure that participating in a community doesn't block you in your current role (e.g. engineer in a product team).
 Be transparent about it and check with your team, if you think the team's performance might decrease.

+## Zooming out

+thomann.io itself integrates into Thomann Universe just as any other department would. thomann.io functions as Thomann’s tech and data department.

+Besides us, there are many other departments, e.g. marketing, logistics, purchase management, sales, customer care, hr, audio professional, etc.